usvi/easy_multi_pxe/README.md

 * Dnsmasq
 * Samba/CIFS (so that Windows installer can map it and start setup.exe)
 * Webserver (Apache2 or Nginx is fine)
-* Windows ADK / WAIK or similiar to create initial template
+* Windows ADK / WAIK or similiar to create initial templates

 ## Suggested/expected files and directories layout